dart-lang/test/README.md

 ![Tests being run via "dart path/to/test.dart".](https://raw.githubusercontent.com/dart-lang/test/master/image/test1.gif)

-Many tests can be run at a time using `pub run test:test path/to/dir`.
+Many tests can be run at a time using `pub run test:test path/to/dir` (on Dart 1.10, this can be shortened to `pub run test path/to/dir`).

 ![Directory being run via "pub run".](https://raw.githubusercontent.com/dart-lang/test/master/image/test2.gif)